pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - continue work on ROC, find improvement to close better, like the BREAKOUT (ema?)
 - backtest my first Multi Timeframe Psych with rules long only if close > 2 bands
 - continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit. add input for emaExit
-- reorganize different RSI stategies : RSI3X; RSIRANGE; RSIENTRYEXIT; RSIPULLBACK
+- reorganize different RSI stategies : RSI3X; RSIRANGE, RSIPULLBACK, RSIMR (Lefort), STOMR (Lefort)